Outdoor Research Ultralight Ditty Sacks

 Price Paid: $28

 These three little bags have been my hiking companions for as long as I've been a backpacker and not only look as good as the day I bought them, but function as well, too.
-Lighter than mesh stuff sacks, and a LOT more water-resistant than them, too, these little bags are terrific little organizers.
+Lighter, and a LOT more water-resistant than mesh stuff sacks, these little bags are terrific little organizers.
 Soft to the touch and whisper-quiet, they sit well in a pack and make it very easy to pack other items around them.
-For as banal of gear as stuff sacks are, I have no shame in admitting these ditty bags are EASILY some of my favorite pieces of gear.
+For as banal of gear as stuff sacks are, I have no shame admitting these ditty bags are EASILY some of my favorite pieces of gear.

 - VERY lightweight—lighter than OR's mesh stuff sacks!

 - Durable and can take a liberal beating — and then some!

 - Unique fixed-side closures prevent awkward bunching

 - Water-resistant: contained a busted bottle of Bronner's from sliming-up my pack!

 - Only sold in 3-packs: wish these could be bought ala-carte

 - On the smaller side for stuff sacks

 - UL ditty sacks limited to sizes offered in set